-You can interact with orders via two pages within the OFN, the Lisitng Orders page, and the Bulk Order Managment page.
-The features of these two pages are discussed below.
+Within the admin interface there are two places where orders can be viewed and modified (if necessary): the Orders page itself, and the Bulk Order Management page.
+The features of both these two pages are discussed below.

 The listing order page shows a list view of all orders placed through your shop(s).
 From here you can access details of individual orders, edit orders and track the status of their payment and shipping.
 For details of how to create a new order manually for your customer see here.

 The page has filters which allow you to select which orders you want to view.
 You can filter by date, status or the email and name of the customer.

 Distributor: This is the enterprise through who's shop the order was placed.

 Completed at: This is the date that the order was placed.